PayMIR/paymir-api-docs/for_commun.md

 hash | string | md5(implode('', [amount, secretKey]));

-**secretKey** - Partner's secret you can get it in PayMIR's personal area
+**secretKey** - Partner's secret, you can get it on PayMIR's personal area

 **Response:**